 Sida's work in Liberia

-In Liberia, Sida supports work for peace, democracy and human rights, economic development for everyone, environmental climate protection.
-Liberia are one of the poorest countries in the world but has gradually moved towards democracy, peace and stability since the end of the civil war in 2003.
-The public sector and the legal system are being built up and citizens' rights are being enhanced.
-The country struggles with widespread corruption, weak institutions and centralised political and administrative power.
+In Liberia, Sida supports work for democracy and human rights, sustainable peace, economic development for everyone and environmental climate protection.
+Liberia is one of the world's poorest countries but has gradually developed towards democracy, peace and stability.

 Unequal society